galmasi/OPVsyndeo/README.md

 the network ranges that should be mapped by sshuttle in each case, and optionally an http URL that can be checked for liveness.

-1. How to use this application
+How to use this application
 ---

-* If you want to build the code from source, please check Section 3.
+* If you want to build the code from source, please read ahead.

 * Download the DMG from the github releases section; open the DMG on your laptop and copy the application itself into the Applications mac folder.
 Then double-click it to run like you would run any normal mac application.

-1. Interactions at application runtime
+Interactions at application runtime
 ---

 * This application shows up in the mac menu bar.
 * Click on the network you want to activate/deactivate.
 Clicking toggles the network.